-- What are the current and projected future extent of human activities (including science, science support, tourism, fisheries)? - What are the primary risks of these anthropogenic activities? - What are the synergistic and cumulative impacts from human activities combined with other change drivers? - How can risks and impacts be mitigated?
+- What is the current and projected future extent of human activities (including science, science support, tourism, bioprospecting, and fisheries)? - What are the primary risks related to these human activities? - What are the synergistic and cumulative impacts of human activities combined with other change drivers? - How can risks and impacts be mitigated?

-Research Theme 2 will require monitoring to establish baselines (in conjunction with R1) and measure change, forecasting and projecting risks and impacts through a range of quantitative techniques (including ecosystem assessments, models and conservation planning tools), evidence-based research on interacting biophysical and social factors to develop sustainable approaches to managing hguman activities in Antarctica and engaging with a range of stakeholders to develop practical mitigation strategies and mechanisms.
+Research Theme 2 will require monitoring to establish baselines (in conjunction with R1) and measure change, forecasting and projecting risks and impacts through a range of quantitative techniques (including ecosystem assessments, models and conservation planning tools), evidence-based research on interacting biophysical and social factors to develop sustainable approaches to managing human activities in Antarctica (including the concept of ecosystem services) and engaging with a range of stakeholders to develop practical mitigation strategies and mechanisms.